ThuraAung1601/faster-kan/README.md

 Epoch 15, Val Loss: 0.07934391943353768, Val Accuracy: 0.9772093949044586

+5. Train on mnist with a FasterKANvolver([ 64, 10] with 1,213,888 num trainable params for 15 epochs,  99.582% accuracy is achieved:

+100%|█| 938/938 [00:17<00:00, 52.80it/s, accuracy=1, loss=4.31e-5, lr=1.68e

+Epoch 00015: reducing learning rate of group 0 to 1.0078e-05.

+Epoch 15, Val Loss: 0.020724332156509737, Val Accuracy: 0.9958200636942676

+Current Learning Rate: 1.0077695999999996e-05

+6. Train on mnist with a FasterKANvolver([ 64, 32, 16, 10] with 1,230,624 num trainable params for 15 epochs, 99.5023% accuracy is achieved.

+EnhancedFeatureExtractor and Training Pipiline is by no means optimized, FasterKANvolver works only as a proof of concept that KAN and MLPs can coexist seamlessly with good results.

+I remind the [SOTA](https://paperswithcode.com/paper/a-branching-and-merging-convolutional-network) is 99.87%

-5. The most important thing is to test if [pykan](https://github.com/KindXiaoming/pykan) indeed has the continuous learning capabilities that it promises and if [fast-kan](https://github.com/ZiyaoLi/fast-kan) and [faster-kan](https://github.com/AthanasiosDelis/faster-kan) inherit these capabilities as well as the ability for pruning and symbolic regression.
+7. The most important thing is to test if [pykan](https://github.com/KindXiaoming/pykan) indeed has the continuous learning capabilities that it promises and if [fast-kan](https://github.com/ZiyaoLi/fast-kan) and [faster-kan](https://github.com/AthanasiosDelis/faster-kan) inherit these capabilities as well as the ability for pruning and symbolic regression.

 ## Contact

 For any inquiries or support, contact: athanasiosdelis@mail.ntua.gr or adelis2@jhu.edu

 ## Citation

+Copyright 2024 Athanasios, Delis.
+Licensed under the Apache License, Version 2.0 (the "License");

 ```bibtex
 @misc{torchkan,